-Pasta sauces are an interesting category of sauces because the way they are used in the United States differs from the way they are used in Italy.
-In the US, we like plenty of extra sauce that we can mop up with some good ciabatta or garlic bread.
+Pasta sauces are an exciting category because the way they are used in the United States differs from how they are used in Italy.
+We like plenty of extra sauce in the US to mop up with some good ciabatta or garlic bread.

 The Secret to Marrying Sauce to Pasta

 Maybe Americans are so used to the overcooked, limp noodles of canned pasta that they would rather the noodles be nothing more than a vehicle for the sauce.
 Regardless of whether you serve your pasta with just enough sauce to coat the noodles or with plenty of sauce for mopping, here is the secret to marrying the sauce to the pasta: